denizak/SimpleCache/README.md

 # SimpleCache

-A simple implementation of remote resource cache
+A simple implementation of remote/local resource cache